 Additionally, larger IOUs with significantly more resources are often able to allocate more time to research, development, and studies on emerging technologies that can help to mitigate fire risk.
 These larger utilities are often the first to implement these mitigations, processes, and programs.
 As a small IOU, Liberty learns from the experiences of the larger IOUs and will take the opportunity to deploy similar proven-effective mitigations.
-Through working groups, workshops, research papers, and wildfire mitigation presentations and plans, Liberty learns from the experiences of industry experts and can integrate some of these processes as more information becomes available.
+Through working groups, workshops, research papers, and wildfire mitigation presentations and plans, Liberty learns from the experiences of these processes as more information becomes available.